 • facebook

 Overgrown Gardens

-An overgrown garden may not look as neat as a tidy garden but it provides homes for lots of insects, animals and birds.
+An overgrown garden may not look as neat as a tidy garden, but it provides homes for many insects, animals and birds.
 Overgrown gardens create an ecosystem for lots of creatures to live in.
-When plants grow big and you do not cut the grass, lots of creatures create a home for themselves and their families and are able to find more food.
+When plants grow big, and you do not cut the grass, many creatures make a home for themselves and their families and can find more food.

 More animals will visit your garden if there is a place to make a nest.
-For example, a pile of logs in the corner of the garden is a haven for animals like hedgehogs and mice because the space is big enough for them to make a nest and start a family and small enough to stop bigger animals coming in.
-A pile of logs is a great shelter for small animals in the cold months of winter when they need a safe place to hibernate or protect themselves from the weather.
+For example, a pile of logs in the corner of the garden is a haven for animals like hedgehogs and mice because the space is ample enough for them to make a nest and start a family and small enough to stop bigger animals from coming in.
+A pile of logs is an excellent shelter for small animals in the cold months of winter when they need a safe place to hibernate or protect themselves from the weather.

+• facebook